 Notes: Due to implementation of new employees types in our HR systems, employees were reassigned into the new types which resulted in change in numbers for the specific groups and some minor adjustments to the over all numbers at Fraser health level.
-All numbers were restated for consistency and accuracy of trending and comparison over time.
+All numbers were restated for consistency and accuracy of trending and comparison over time

-Overall FH % First Year of Service Turnover has gone down by 0.2% for Q3 with 4.5% (144 terminations within the 3173 new hires) compared to last quarter with 4.7% (141 terminations within the 2991 new hires).
-In comparing to the last year Q3, the % has increased by 0.1% to 4.5% from 4.4%. \Box
+Overall FH % First Year of Service Turnover has gone down by 1.3% for Q4 with 3.2% (139 terminations within the 4402 new hires) compared to last quarter with 4.5% (144 terminations within the 3173 new hires).
+In comparing to the last year Q4, the % has decreased by 0.7% to 3.2% from 3.9%.

 When the numbers are segregated by Designated Group, the counts become very small.
 It is best to consider the numbers of Turnover as well as the %.
-In comparing Q3 2023/24 to Q3 2022/23, there have been varying changes.
-Community holds the largest % this quarter with 45 Turnovers (31.3% of all Turnovers) followed by Facilities with 41 Turnovers (28.5% of all Turnovers).
-Excluded is stable with 19 Turnovers (13.2% of all Turnovers).
-The Nurses group is also consistent with 25 Turnovers (17.4% of all Turnovers).
-Paramedicals remains stable at 11 Turnovers (7.6% of all Turnovers).
-LPN Turnovers were the lowest with 3 Turnovers (2.1% of all Turnovers).
+In comparing Q4 2023/24 to Q4 2022/23, there have been varying changes.
+Community holds the largest % this quarter with 43 Turnovers (30.9% of all Turnovers) followed by Facilities with 39 Turnovers (28.1% of all Turnovers).
+Excluded has risen with 21 Turnovers (15.1% of all Turnovers).
+The Nurses group has decreased with 21 Turnovers (15.1% of all Turnovers).
+Paramedicals increased at 13 Turnovers (9.4% of all Turnovers).
+LPN Turnovers were the lowest with 2 Turnovers (1.4% of all Turnovers).